What Your Sleep Position Reveals About Your Relationship

 Couples who sleep in this position tend to start the night with their arms and legs intertwined while facing each other and move apart after about 10 minutes.
 “It’s a compromise between intimacy and independence, allowing for the best of both worlds,” says Sweet.
 Her study found that 8 percent of couples sleep like this.
 If you fall into this category, find out the solo sleep position you should take on with these 10 sleep positions for different health problems.

 Not all couple sleeping positions signal good news.
 If you wake up in the middle of the night cowering in the corner while your significant other starfishes across the bed, there could be a power struggle at play.
 “One partner dominates the space, while the other takes a secondary role,” Sweet says.
+Make sure these signs of a toxic relationship are never your fault.

 We can all learn something from couples in the “honeymoon phase.”
 This sweet sleep position is common in new relationships and even rekindled relationships, says Sweet.
 Only 4 percent of couples sleep like this.
 Here’s what your solo sleep position says about your personality.